itinance/react-native-fs/README.md

 The JavaScript will continue to work as usual when the download is done but now you must call `RNFS.completeHandlerIOS(jobId)` when you're done handling the download (show a notification etc.)

-**BE AWARE!** iOS will give about 30 sec. to run your code after `handleEventsForBackgroundURLSession` is called and until `completionHandler` is triggered so don't do anything that might take a long time (like unzipping), you will be able to do it after the user re-launces the app, otherwide iOS will terminate your app.
+**BE AWARE!** iOS will give about 30 sec. to run your code after `handleEventsForBackgroundURLSession` is called and until `completionHandler` is triggered so don't do anything that might take a long time (like unzipping), you will be able to do it after the user re-launches the app, otherwise iOS will terminate your app.

 ## Test / Demo app